SC5/serverless-deployment-example-service/README.md

 2. Copy .j2 template and zip to Artifactory/S3 or where ever you wish.
 3. Ansible playbook downloads template and deploys CloudFormation stack and functions zip to AWS.

-More detailled instructions will be available in [serverless-deployment-ansible](https://github.com/SC5/serverless-deployment-ansible).
+More detailed instructions will be available in [serverless-deployment-ansible](https://github.com/SC5/serverless-deployment-ansible).